unicod3/realtime-barcode-detector/README.md

 git clone https://github.com/unicod3/realtime-barcode-detector.git rbd cd rbd go run main.go

+# or to specify the device id:
+go run main.go --device-id 1234
 ```

 Then you can show your code128 barcodes to your cam.